at Buxton & Leek College we remain committed to our employers and apprentices to support them them as much as possible through the covid-19 outbreak.

 ***Please ensure you keep your assessor updated with your current circumstances***

-Please direct all enquiries to email@example.com If you require a call back please ensure to include a phone number.
+Please direct all enquiries to your assessor in the first instance, if you are unable to contact them for any reason please email firstname.lastname@example.org If you require a call back please ensure to include a phone number.